by Lisa Woodruff

 Babies were my life.
 And I finally had one!
 So it would stand to reason I would hold on to all his baby clothes.
 However, when his sister came along 18 months later I knew it was pointless to save baby boy clothes.
 Even if we had more children {we didn't} I would buy new clothes.

-How could I save his baby clothes.
-Enjoy ALL those memories.
-And not out grow our storage room before the kids went to school?
+How could I save his baby clothes?
+Enjoy and Saving Your Kid’s Memories.
+And not outgrow our storage room before the kids went to school?

 Let me take you through this process.